Our vision is to; Change the culture of workplace mental health

-At Mindmaps Wellbeing, our vision is for all organizations to have access to training which addresses the needs of their staff and customers, to provide mental health awareness and continued support & guidance services beyond.
+At Mindmaps Wellbeing, our vision is to change the culture of workplace mental health we believe all organisations have acces to training, to address the needs for themselves, their staff and customers alike.
 To achieve this we offer a range of mental health related training and consultancy services to ensure employers are mental health aware in every aspect of their business.

-If your organisation doesn't have one in place we are able to offer a variety of guidance support services including access to a Registered Mental Health Nurse for 1:1 support.
+If your organisation doesn't have a employee assitance programme in place we are able to offer a variety of guidance support services including access to a Registered Mental Health Nurse for 1:1 support and our Bridging the Gap Service - See our guidance support page for more information.

 Managing Director Tim Lloyd - RMN, BSc (Hons) Mental Health Nursing, BSc (Hons) Psychology, Postgraduate in Healthcare Education, Mental Health First Aid Instructor.

-Tim is a registered Mental Health Nurse and our Lead trainer.
+Tim is a registered Mental Heal h Nurse and Our Lead trainer.
 He has worked in mental health for 18 years, most recently as a Practice Educator, which involved overseeing key areas of workforce development within the NHS, to include providing training for pre-registration nursing students, apprenticeships and support staff development programs.
-Tim regularly provided mental health focused training, workshops and seminars to staff at all levels across the NHS, including basic awareness and more specific areas of skills and knowledge relating to clinical practise.
+Tim regularly provided mental health focused training, workshops and seminars to staff at all levels across the NHS, including basic awareness and more specificare as of skills and knowledge relating to clinical practise.
 He is a skilled coach and mentor and is enthusiastic about the development of understanding mental health in others.

 Tim is also currently an Associate Lecturer and Practice Tutor with the Open University, supporting pre-registration mental health nurses throughout their degree programme as well as mentoring other Associate Lecturers.